 To dive into the details, the FTC ultimately had several issues with how we communicated our claims.

 (II) As many of you know, we’re also the world’s only flushable diaper!
 The FTC felt we were implying our inserts biodegrade completely when flushed.
 The FTC’s definition of biodegradability is 100%.
 We agree with the FTC that it’s unlikely that our inserts degrade 100% when flushed into one of the U.S.’s wastewater treatment centers – just due to the nature of the water treatment process.
 Today, our product continues to be flushable – yet because it is extremely difficult to test what percentage of the product biodegrades when flushed – we no longer call out the product’s biodegradability in this regard.
-However, we continue to believe that flushing is an excellent option that allows parents to put waste where waste belongs.
+However, we continue to believe that flushing is an excellent option that allows parents to put solid waste where it belongs.

 (III) The FTC also felt we’d led our customers to believe that both soiled and wet gDiapers’ inserts were home compostable (as opposed to “wet ones only.”) because we didn’t say “wet ones only” every place we said compostable.
 This was never our intention.
 Our goal has always been to communicate to our customers that home composting was for “wet ones only” which was always on our website and packaging.
 This disclaimer is now in close proximity to any composting claims we make and a regular part of our communications to customers.

-(IV) The FTC questioned gDiapers claim that it’s products were “certified” biodegradable.
+(IV) The FTC questioned gDiapers claim that its products were “certified” biodegradable.
 We used an internationally recognized biodegradable certification protocol, namely ASTM D6400 recommend to us by the Biodegradable Products Institute and passed these tests.
 But we didn’t have a third party certifying body certify the results of these tests.
 Therefore, we no longer refer to our products as being “certified” biodegradable.